-As the Sun moves into Sagittarius on November 22, we'll enter the final month of fall and begin preparing for winter -- but first comes Thanksgiving.
+Now that the Sun is in Sagittarius, it's the final month of fall and and time to start preparing for winter!
 Sagittarius rules travel and religion, and represents freedom.

 It is highly appropriate Thanksgiving falls during Sagittarius Sun time, as it celebrates the culmination of the ultimate travel to unknown territory by people seeking freedom -- freedom to fulfill their religious beliefs without fear of retribution.
 And, of course, it's a time of feasting, giving thanks and gathering with friends and family.